EleniDanessis/emojiFighter/README.md

 ## This is an example of what it looks like once you click on 'Pick Fighters!'
 ![app-pic](emojiFighter2.png)

+You can click on the 'Pick Fighters!' as many times as you'd like to switch characters.
+To return to the landing page, simply refresh the browser!

 ## Special thanks to:

 Per Herald Borgen at Scrimba